-My name is Doug Kelsey (my friends call me DK, Kelsey, or Kels).
+My name is Doug Kelsey (my friends call me Doc, DK, or Kelsey).
 I currently reside in Austin, Texas with my wife Ellen and our two lovable dogs - Botti and Kobe.
 I love music and play trumpet as much as I can.
 I enjoy being active - golf, hiking, my kick bike, some basketball - and I exercise regularly.

 I’ve conducted over 25,000 consultations and more than 100,000 training sessions over my career with people from all walks of life – major league baseball players to weekend warriors to moms and dads and grandmoms and granddads.
 I understand how to help people recover from injury, disease, and surgery and most of my patients left my care in better condition than before they were hurt.

-On this site, I share the things I've learned over my career about heath, fitness, aging, and injuries to help you take charge of your health and become as fit as possible over your life time.
+On this site, I share what I've learned over my career about heath, fitness, aging, and injuries to help you take charge of your health and become as fit as possible over your life time.

 5. Not aligning the intensity of an exercise program with the ability of the individual.
 Conventional Wisdom approaches exercise as if all exercise is the same - just do stuff, lift heavy things, join a class, lift weights, run, whatever.
 Well, in your 20's, your body might be capable of withstanding the high variability in loads, speeds, joint reaction forces from this approach.
 But in your 40's, unless you've trained consistently since you were 20, your body is unprepared for that kind of volatility.
 As a physical therapist, I understand things like joint reaction force, and spinal loads so I could build my own "fitness" routines with respect for my joints and this is the kind of thinking and design you need in your exercise routines to be successful over the long term.